Party General Secretary Nguyen Phu Trong meets voters in Hanoi | Politics | Vietnam+ (VietnamPlus)

 Party General Secretary Nguyen Phu Trong meets voters in Hanoi

-Candidates running for seats in the 15th National Assembly (NA) of Hanoi's constituency No. 1, including Party General Secretary Nguyen Phu Trong, on May 8 held a meeting with local voters in Ba Dinh, Dong Da and Hai Ba Trung districts in both in-person and online forms.

-Party General Secretary Nguyen Phu Trong (standing) speaks at the meeting with Hanoi's voters (Photo: VNA)Hanoi (VNA) – Candidates running for seats in the 15th National Assembly (NA) of Hanoi's constituency No. 1, including Party General Secretary Nguyen Phu Trong, on May 8 held a meeting with local voters in Ba Dinh, Dong Da and Hai Ba Trung districts in both in-person and online forms.
+Other candidates running for seats in the 15th National Assembly of Hanoi’s constituency No. 1 joined the Party chief to meet voters in Ba Dinh, Dong Da and Hai Ba Trung districts in both in-person and online forms.

 After listening to voters’ opinions and aspirations, the candidates pledged that if selected, they will work hard and regularly meet people to understand their aspirations.